Sunday, May 27, 2012

 attendant miseries.
 Back-breaking taxation for generations

+and generations.
 For a great many years, as a soldier,

 I had a suspicion that war was a racket; not until I retired